Postpartum Preeclampsia

 What is postpartum preeclampsia?

-High blood pressure and often protein in urine after childbirth.
+A condition that occurs when a woman develops high blood pressure and often protein in the urine after childbirth.

 What are the symptoms of postpartum preeclampsia?